17 UNESCO World Heritage Sites in Kyoto

 17. Ujigami-jinja Shrine

 Ujigami-jinja Shrine dates back to approx. 1060.
-In 1994 it received the status of an UNESCO World Heritage Site.
+In 1994 it received the status of a UNESCO World Heritage Site.
 The architectural style of the shrine is called nagare-zukuri.
 The honden (main hall) and haiden (hall of worship) have the status of a National Treasure.

 My tips for local activities